tealina/docs-en/docs/configuration/multiple-api-dir.md

 export { docRouter, VDOC_BASENAME }
 ```
 :::

-5. Create new req.ts in the web/src/api direcotry.
+## 6. Create a new req.ts
+Copy a copy of web/src/api/req.ts, rename it to reqV2.ts, and modify the file content as needed.
 ```ts [reqV2.ts] {3}
 // web/src/api/reqV2.ts
 import axios from "axios";